Saving Data Using SQL

 SQL Command Parameters

-4. special context values like @rownum or @transaction_id.
+4. Special context values like @rownum or @transaction_id.

-See Parameter Name Conventions for details.
+Refer to Parameter Name Conventions for more details.

-See also Context Parameters.
+Also, see Context Parameters.

 Sample SQL Commands

-Below you will find sample SQL commands to select data and save changes for each supported database platform.
+Here are sample SQL commands to select data and save changes for each supported database platform.

-SQL Server | MySQL | PostgreSQL | Oracle | DB2 | NuoDB | Snowflake | SQL CE | SQLite
+SQL Server | MySQL | PostgreSQL | Oracle | Snowflake | SQLite

 Sample SQL Commands for Microsoft SQL Server